What Do I Need to Start Sailmaking & Sewing Sails?

 Spur Grommet Installation Tools

-Spur grommets are reinforced holes placed in a sail, most often at corners, reef points and fastening attachment points.
-These reinforced holes are needed for attaching halyards, slugs, lacings, outhauls, sheets, reef points, brailing lines and more.
+Spur grommets are used to create strong attachment points in sails.
+Depending on the size of your sail, they can be used for slugs, jib hanks, reef points, corner points, lacing, brailing lines and more.
 To set a spur grommet in your sail, you need five items: a cutting mat, hole cutter and mallet to first cut the hole.
 Then you need your spur grommet components and die set to install the grommet.

-The size of spur grommets and coordinating die set will vary depending on your sail.
-However, we recommend starting with #2 and #5 sizes.
-These are the grommet and die set sizes most often used for installing grommets in mainsails and genoa sails.
+The size of the spur grommets and coordinating die set will vary depending on your sail.
 Sailrite spur grommet die sets will last a lifetime with proper care and use.
-Our hole cutters are well built and of sturdy design to feel secure in your hand.
-Using a mallet hammer over a standard hammer is highly recommended as a standard metal hammer will damage the head of your hole cutter and requires more force than a mallet.
+Our well-built, sturdy hole cutters will feel secure in your hand.
+Using a mallet over a standard hammer is recommended, as a standard metal hammer will damage the head of your hole cutter over time.

 Sailrite® Edge Hotknife or Edge Cordless Hotknife